Cloud-Drift/clouddrift/README.md

 ### Install CloudDrift

-You can install the latest release of CloudDrift using pip or conda.
-Note that using the pip [package](https://pypi.org/project/clouddrift/), you might have to manually install system libraries required by `clouddrift`, e.g. the `libnetcdf4`.
-As an alternative, using the conda [package](https://anaconda.org/conda-forge/clouddrift) those libraries are automatically installed.
+You can install the latest release of CloudDrift using [pip](https://pypi.org/project/clouddrift/) or [conda](https://anaconda.org/conda-forge/clouddrift).
+Note that if you use pip, you might have to manually install system libraries required by `clouddrift` such as the `libnetcdf4`.
+With conda, the needed libraries are automatically installed.

-#### Latest official release
+#### Latest official release:
-##### pip
+##### pip:

 In your virtual environment, type: